 Statistical models have shown that if we are satisfied with our online banking experience, we are more likely to be satisfied with our overall relationship with our banks and we’d be more likely to keep an exclusive relationship with our financial agents.
 A better online experience leads to happier customers who tend to do more business with their banks plus share that positive experience with others they know.
 Here are some of the numbers that came out of the study:

 1. Satisfied customers are 65% more likely than unsatisfied customers to open additional accounts, take out new loans or order other products and services from their banks.
-Talk about some revenue generation.
+Great customer service can lead to additional revenue generation.

 2. Satisfied customers are more likely to use online services in lieu of branches or call centers to carry out day-to-day business or to resolve an issue, thus reducing the costs to the bank.